Leitou/rl-based-mtd/README.md

 ## Content :label:
-This repository contains all the code and data required to run the RL-based, reactive MTD selection experiments, respectively recreate the figures of the report.
+This repository contains all the code and data required to run the RL-based, reactive MTD selection experiments, respectively recreate the figures of a thesis report.
 It is implemented using Python 3 and additional libraries.
 TheRL/DL models are built using PyTorch.
 Custom Environment interfaces work analogously to OpenAI Gym.
 All has been tested on a Raspberry Pi 3 Model B+ with 1 GB RAM.
+Some results of this work have been condensed into a short paper submitted to the JOURNAL OF IEEE TRANSACTIONS ON INFORMATION FORENSICS AND SECURITY.
+It can be found in [Arxiv](https://arxiv.org/pdf/2212.14647.pdf)

 ## Code structure :book: